 Day One – Arrival

 We landed around 12:00 and began the trek through US Customs.
 After we breezed through Customs (Yeah Breezed isn’t the right term lol) we got the NJ Transit into Penn Station.
-Then Walked the few blocks to our hotel.
+Then walked a few blocks to our hotel.
 After checking in and having a brief refresh we realized it was only 3:00 pm (Not too bad) the skies were clear and bright and we still had time to get the Top of the Rock in before sunset, due at approx. 4:30.

 We were instantly ushered inside and toward the ticket desk.
-Wahoo.
 We later found out the Queue was for groups so even if we had a regular timed ticket or buying on the day we would not need to queue.
 At the ticket desk, we were placed in the VIP queue because of the pass.
 This queue had 1 couple waiting in line so hardly a queue at all.
 The Ticket line wasn’t horrendous and a pre-paid ticket would have skipped this part altogether.
 So having a pass cost us 3-5 mins on one of the busiest weekends of the year at the busiest time! and remember the CityPASS was saving us a significant amount of $

 Unfortunately, by this time, time was getting away from us.
 The earliest ticket time would have only just got us up for sunset.
 And we wanted to get to see Central Park in daylight.
 A bit of a disappointment but we just booked tickets for another time.
 You see once you have got your ticket you don’t need to use it.
 If you miss your time slot, the ticket remains unused and you can just reschedule.
 Which was pretty cool.
 They had also exchanged our Voucher for a Booklet at the same time so that was sorted also.
 So we had our tickets and our booklets.